 In the research study, it takes a day to get the swab to the labs, and then it can take up to 3-4 days to do the tests.
 Results are sent back every weekday morning from the labs to the research study.
 Once results come back, they are matched to participants through a sample barcode and emails or letters are then sent out.
 So it typically takes at least 5 days by email and at least a week by letter before people get their swab test results.
 It typically takes at least two weeks before people get their blood test results by letter or at least a week by email.
-Your antibody result will be returned as positive or negative in line with the approval for the test if the test does not fail.

 Like all tests, the throat and nose swab test is not perfect, so both "false positives" (the test result is positive but you don't have the infection) and "false negatives" (the test result is negative but you do have the infection) are possible.
-However, the swab test we are using has a false-positive rate of under 0.005%, meaning that fewer than 1 in 20,000 people who don't have the infection will wrongly get a positive test result.
-The chance that any individual positive result is right depends on other things that affect the chance that you really have COVID-19 (such as how many other people are infected at the time, whether you have any symptoms and whether you know you have been in contact with someone else with COVID-19, even if you don't know it).
-But the very low false positive rate means that if you get a positive test result it is extremely likely that you were infected with COVID-19 when we collected the swab.
+However, the swab test we are using has a false-positive rate of under 0.005%, meaning that only around 1 in 20,000 positives will be wrong.
 Whatever the results, it is also essential to keep following government guidance.